aqilakmal/NTU-SC2-HMS/README.md

 * After completing appointment, provide Outcome ID
 * When complete action, dont go back to main menu but the action menu
 * In upcoming appointments, choose which appointment to view the details of appointment

-Not Completed
 * Order by date, slots
+* Edit History such that doctor can access past patients as well
 * view and update appointment outcomes

-* Edit History such that doctor can access past patients as well?
+Not Completed